oyewusiab/oyewusiab/README.md

 # Hey there! 👋

 Welcome to my coding world!
-I'm Adebayo Babatunde Oyewusi, aka Ayo. 🌟
+I'm Adebayo Babatunde Oyewusi, aka Bayo. 🌟

 - 👀 I’m like a detective in the coding universe, exploring human relationships, cracking problems, and currently diving deep into the fascinating realm of data analytics.
 - 🌱 I’m on an exciting journey learning the art of data analytics, mastering SQL, Sheets, Excel, Tableau, and R.